Luskintyre Beach, Isle Of Harris, Outer Hebrides, Scotland.

 We grow up believing our voices, accents to be inferior to ‘the other’.
 And I don’t particularly refer to the age old Scots English divide.
 'The other' is quite literally, any other accent, so long as it isn’t ours.

-If Scottish children were growing up believing they were worthy, talented, creative and of fine quality, then perhaps this issue will change, over time with a new generation.
-There can be hope.
+worthy, talented, creative and of fine quality, then perhaps this issue will

 But when we look from the outside we see a very different picture.
 Our voices and languages are celebrated the world over, but I guess part of Scotland's charm is in it's abject refusal to believe it's own hype.